nadrino/kotor-walkthrough/kotor/walkthrough/042_Tatooine.md

 	- Very tough…
 - See the 3 guys
 	- I would assume this was done by the Sand People?
-- Easier here… but a lot.
+- Easier here… but 3 groups.
 Take Canderous to rapid shoot + both party focus on the same target
 	- I've agreed to try and stop the Sand People attacks.
 	- Do you know anything about the Sand People?
 	- The Sand People are using turrets?